powa-team/powa/docs/quickstart.rst

   <https://powa.readthedocs.io/en/rel_1_stable/>`_

 The following describes the installation of the two main modules of PoWA:
-  * powa-archivist with the PGDG packages (Red Hat/Rocky Linux, Debian/Ubuntu) or from the sources
+  * powa-archivist (and all other supported extensions) using the PGDG packages (Red Hat/Rocky Linux, Debian/Ubuntu)
   * powa-web from the PGDG packages (Red Hat/CentOS/Rocky Linux, Debian/Ubuntu) or with python pip